pixelfederation/ubuntu-base/README.md

 **Usage:** `__escape_svsr_txt <string>`

 **Description:**
-Escapes the passed string for use in a supervisor command and ehco's it's value.
+Escapes the passed string for use in a supervisor command and echo's it's value.

 ---